Watch Video39 min

 Look, if eating was a sport and I lived in San Francisco, I might just quit surfing!

-Anyone can find Fort Point and though it's not the most dangerous of waves, it does pay to be cautious when paddling out there as it only breaks on big west swells and the amount of current moving around inside the bay is wild.
+Anyone can find Fort Point.
+Though it's not the most dangerous of waves, it does pay to be cautious when paddling out there as it only breaks on big west swells and the amount of current moving around inside the bay is wild.

 Part of this story